-By working with industry professionals, the BA Musical Theatre will offer young performers an excellent, industry-relevant, focused course of study.
+Our Musical Theatre degree is a two-year intensive programme which offers practical training that will equip participants in the ‘triple-threat’ disciplines of acting, singing and dancing.
+By working with industry professionals, Oue degree in Musical Theatre will offer you an industry-relevant, focused course of study.
 The course teachers are committed to developing creative, independent, thinking artists; artists relevant to the industry.

-Book an Open Day Book a Taster Day Request Information Apply Now
+Book an Open Day

 Why choose this course?